Tanner-Lenning/UST-Eng-AI-Training-Tool/AES_Asset_Information.md

 - **Required Field:** Yes
 - **Editable:** Yes
 - **Engineer Action:** Verify accuracy of site exposure category and update as needed.
-- **Data Source:** Google Earth, Jurisdictional Notes, SSCS, Site Parameters excel spreadsheet, TIA Code / ASCE 7 for exposure determination
+- **Data Source:** Google Earth, Jurisdictional Notes, SSCS, Site Parameters excel spreadsheet
 - **Notes:** LOV: B, BC, C, D.  Some jurisdictions may require exposure C or only accept exposure B with a stamped engineering letter providing justification.
 Exposure BC is available for intermediate terrain between the discrete cargories  B and C OR C and D.  If exposure BC is used, equivalent Z<sub>0</sub> MUST be calculated using the site parameters excel spreadsheet.

 ### **Equivalent Z<sub>0</sub>**